ankrh/BPM-Matlab/README.md

 ##### Physical properties
 - `P.lambda`
 Wavelength, in metres.
-- `P.n_cladding`
+- `P.n_background`
-Refractive index of the cladding.
+Refractive index of the background, typically corresponding to the cladding.
 - `P.n_0`
 The reference refractive index, introduced during the derivation of the particular form of the paraxial Helmholtz equation used in BPM-Matlab.
 The refractive indices defined through `P.n_clad` and in `P.shapes` are the actual indices used in the simulation. `P.n_0` (the reference refractive index) has to be chosen such that the paraxial Helmholtz equation remains a good approximation, i.e., close or equal to the refractive indices where the main part of the energy is propagating in the simulation.
 - `P.Lz`